shriharivish/shriharivish.github.io/_projects/1_project.md

 </div>

 Designed a new boost converter adapted transmit circuitry to optimise for power draw on the sensor.
 Used a charge pump mechanism to deliver consistent power output throughout the transmit pulse which drastically improves the sensitivity and lower depths.
 Tapering was a problem plaguing the predicate causing inconsistencies in the pickup at varied depths which was solved eventually in the new design.
 Optimised the circuit for space and ensured thermal loss was minimal as heat dissipation was a problem due to the IP68 requirements of the sensor.

+ It is responsible for the generation of the Transmit Acoustic Signal, receiving the reflected signal from one of the fetuses, as well as the processing of the signal, determination of the fetal heart rate, and finally the transmission of the fetal heartbeat information to the fetal monitor digitally.

 <div class="img">
         {% include figure.html path="assets/img/uls_sensdpc.jpg" title="Sensitivity Improvement" class="img-fluid rounded z-depth-1" %}